codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Paul Vixie
+ 1. Shellscript
- 2. Radia Perlman
+ 2. Corrupted Blood
- 3. Vint Cerf
+ 3. Heartbleed
- 4. Michael Roberts
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Heartbleed
 </details>